 Have you seen signs of dry rot?
 Contact us on 0808 115 8050 or fill out our homeowners form to book a free survey.

 Peter Cox technicians will replace defective timbers and undertake repairs where necessary to retained sections, including structural and decorative timber.
 All retained timber is treated using the latest fungicidal formulations to prevent further infection.
 Where necessary, adjacent masonry is irrigated and its surface sprayed with one of our water-based biocides.
 These odourless, low hazard biocides are HSE approved, and treated rooms can be reoccupied after just an hour.
 This timber preservative treatment is generally surface-sprayed, but can also be applied by brush, injection, gel or paste forms.

-To book a wet and dry rot survey, fill in the form on the right of your page or contact us.
+To book a wet and dry rot survey, call us on 0808 115 8050, alternatively you can fill in the quick form at the top of the page or fill in our homeowners survey.
 We will endeavour to get back to you as soon as we can.